 Most work presented in an on-campus MBA in California is synchronous.
 It requires real-time attendance.
 Examples of this could include discussion sessions and lectures.
 Students can expect papers, tests, and group projects.
 Some work may be asynchronous, which can be done at any time the student is available to work through it.
 Most hybrid MBA programs include a mix of asynchronous and synchronous material.
 Most programs have students expect to do at least 20 hours of coursework outside of the classroom.

-The ability to access courses and study materials in an array of different ways can make a profound difference in graduate students’ success.
+The ability to access courses and study materials in an array of different ways is excellent.
+It can make a profound difference in graduate students’ success.
 Business students can sometimes choose the study locations that best fit their learning style.
 Some business schools offer:

 How Much Diversity Might One Expect within an MBA in California?

-By design, MBA programs, especially those focused on international business and globalization, offer many networking opportunities with fellow students in and beyond a business region.
+MBA programs focused on international business offer networking opportunities with students in business.
 Graduate students who thrive in diverse environments will find an MBA in California to be the perfect fit.
 The California State University System is on of the most diverse systems in the country.
 They have 23 campuses across the state with almost 500,000 students every year.
-With diversity being an important facet of the system, over half of the employees are women, and 60 percent of the students across the CSU system are people of color.
+With diversity being an important facet of the system, over half of the employees are women.
+Sixty percent of the students across the CSU system are people of color.
 The University of California System includes 10 campuses and over 280,000 students.
 They seek diversity of:

 Not all MBA degrees are created equal.
-To ensure the highest quality in business education, MBA candidates should look for Association to Advance Collegiate Schools of Business accreditation.
-Currently, the AACSB-International represents the top five percent of the world’s best business programs.
+MBA candidates should look for Association to Advance Collegiate Schools of Business accreditation.
+This ensures the highest quality in business education.
+The AACSB-International represents the top five percent of the world’s best business programs.
 One of the organization’s purposes is to evaluate programs based on: